RWANDA – The Trip

 In 1990, the army began arming civilians with weapons such as machetes, and it began training the Hutu youth in combat, officially as a programme of “civil defence” against the RPF threat, Hutu Power leaders served to provide auxiliary slaughterhouse support to the police, the gendarmerie and the regular army with a membership of 50,000 on the eve of genocide.
 The Rwandan Armed Forces (FAR) grew from less than 10,000 troops to almost 30,000 in one year.

 In March 1993, Hutu Power began compiling lists of “traitors” whom they planned to kill, Radio broadcasts focused on anti-Tutsi propaganda.
-They characterized the Tutsi as a dangerous enemy who wanted to seize the political power and classified the entire ethnic group as one homogeneous threat to Rwandans.
-It labeled the Tutsi as inyenzi, meaning non-human pests or cockroaches, which must be exterminated.
+They characterized the Tutsi as a dangerous enemy who wanted to seize political power and classified the entire ethnic group as one homogeneous threat to Rwandans.
+It labelled the Tutsi as inyenzi, meaning non-human pests or cockroaches, which must be exterminated.
 252 broadcasts called for Hutus to kill the Tutsis.
 By the time the violence began, the young Hutu population had absorbed months of racist propaganda.

-During 1993, the hardliners imported machetes and other tools which could be used as weapons which were distributed around the country.
+In 1993, the hardliners imported machetes and other tools which could be used as weapons which were distributed around the country.

-In October 1993, the President of Burundi, Melchior Ndadaye, who had been elected in June as the country’s first ever Hutu president, was assassinated by extremist Tutsi army officers which sparked the Burundi Civil War between Burundi’s Hutu and Tutsi and the Burundi genocide, with 50,000 to 100,000 people killed in the first year of war.
 Assassination of Habyarimana.
 On 6 April 1994, the airplane carrying Rwandan President Juvénal Habyarimana and Cyprien Ntaryamira, the Hutu president of Burundi, was shot down as it prepared to land in Kigali, killing everyone on board.
 An eight-year investigation by the French judge Jean-Louis Bruguière concluded that Paul Kagame had ordered the assassination.
 The attack and deaths of the two Hutu presidents served as the catalyst for the genocide.

 On the evening of 6 April, extremists moved around the houses of Kigali with lists of prominent moderate politicians and journalists, on a mission to kill them.
 Genocidal killings began the following day.
 Soldiers, police, and militia quickly executed key Tutsi and moderate Hutu military and political leaders.
 Checkpoints and barricades were erected to screen all holders of the national ID card of Rwanda, which contained ethnic classifications.
 They also recruited and pressured Hutu civilians to arm themselves with machetes, clubs, blunt objects, and other weapons and encouraged them to rape, maim, and kill their Tutsi neighbours and to destroy or steal their property.